H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: The Proposed Steganalysis Model

-To effectively model the complex perturbation patterns introduced by CU block-level steganographic behaviors at the spatial-structure level, we design a Transformer-based steganalysis network with joint inputs of structural gradients and intra prediction modes, termed GradIPMFormer.
-Structurally, the network consists of four components: a customized feature extraction module, a tokenization module, a Transformer encoder module, and a classification module.
-The overall framework is illustrated in Fig. \ref{Framework}.
+To effectively capture the complex perturbation patterns introduced by CU block structure-based steganography in the spatial domain, we design a Transformer-based steganalysis network with joint inputs of structural gradients and one-hot IPMs, termed \textit{GradIPMFormer}.
+The network consists of four key components: a custom feature extraction module, a tokenization module, a Transformer encoder block module, and a global feature aggregation and classification module.
+The overall architecture is illustrated in Fig.~\ref{fig:GradIPMFormer}.

+The design of GradIPMFormer is motivated by the hierarchical and spatially structured nature of CU block structure-based steganography.
+Unlike natural image textures, the steganographic traces considered in this work are mainly reflected in local CU boundary variations, quadtree partition discontinuities, and their coupled changes with IPM distributions.
+Therefore, the network should not only capture fine-grained local boundary artifacts, but also model long-range dependencies among different CU regions.
+To this end, GradIPMFormer first uses a lightweight convolutional stem to preserve intra-block local structural details, and converts the extracted feature map into a sequence of structure-aware tokens for intra-block global modeling.